 Taekkyon kicks are peformed both when standing very close to the opponent, or like Taekwondo where kicks are usually preformed further away from the opponent.

+When the Taekkyon practitioner kicks, internal movement is developed within their body.The whole body moves rather than just moving the kicking leg.
 Power is derived from bending and rising of the supporting leg at the knee, pushing of the hips, and movement of the upper body in relation to the movement of the kicking leg.
-The whole body moves rather than just moving the kicking leg.

 Taekkyon kicks have a pushing action rather than a whipping action seen in Taekwondo.

 And knee joints are not locked.
 When kicking, smoothness, remaining natural, and not being stiff are emphasised.

 Please refer to Feet / Stance section to learn more about Taekkyon kicks and how they differ to those of Taekwondo.